-Robles graduated with a 3.95 GPA, the Excellence Award for top student in the laboratory science program, and an invitation to participate in the Station1 10-week summer fellowship program based in Lawrence.
+With the help of the Pathways to Academic and Career Excellence (PACE) Program, a federally-funded student support services program that helps students succeed, Robles graduated with a 3.95 GPA, the Excellence Award for top student in the laboratory science program, and an invitation to participate in the Station1 10-week summer fellowship program based in Lawrence.
 Through this nonprofit organization, he will receive a stipend while gaining hands-on experience in a leading science and technology company while being mentored by individuals from a diversity of fields.
 Luis was selected from many hundreds of students nationwide.

 During his two plus years at Northern Essex, Robles has balanced a full academic schedule with a full-time job at a call center and more recently an automotive center with raising a family that includes a two-year-old and two stepsons.